 Nicotine patches provide a prolonged form of nicotine which helps to reduce craving over the course of a whole day.
 They are worn for 16 hours or for 24 hours each day.
 The 16-hour patches are removed at night, which helps to prevent any sleep disturbances.
 The 24-hour patches are helpful for people who experience strong cravings to smoke first thing in the morning.
 The patches come in different strengths.
 The manufacturers normally recommend that you reduce the strength of the patch used, gradually over time, before stopping completely.

 A nicotine patch stuck on to your skin releases nicotine into your bloodstream.
+Remove the plastic backing from the patch before applying.
 Apply one patch each morning to an area of dry, non-hairy skin on your hip, chest or upper arm.
 Hold it in place for 10-20 seconds to make sure it sticks well.
 Remember to remove the previous day's patch before you apply the new patch, and place the new patch on a different area of skin.
 Do not apply patches to broken or infected skin.

 The advantages of patches are that they are discreet and easy to apply.
 The disadvantage of patches is that a steady amount of nicotine is delivered.
 This does not mimic the alternate high and low levels of nicotine when you smoke.
 Products which release nicotine straightaway (such as gums, lozenges, sublingual tablets, inhalators and sprays - see below) are more suitable for this.
 Some people find that a combination of a patch with a product that releases nicotine straightaway works best for them.